adivp7/image_rotate_openCV/README.md

 # image_rotate_openCV
 This project is a simple C++ program to rotate an image through an angle using OpenCV v4.1.1.

-To run this project:
+To run this project:-
-Compile rotate.cpp using OpenCV v4.1.1 libraries and MinGW-W64 compiler (v8.1.0 x86_64-posix-seh-rev0 used).
+Compile rotate.cpp using OpenCV v4.1.1 libraries and MinGW-W64 compiler (v8.1.0 x86_64-posix-seh-rev0 used) or run rotate.exe.
-Or run rotate.exe.
 The supplied dll's are sufficient to run the program.
 Enter image path (copy image to folder for convenience).
 Enter clockwise rotation angle in degrees.
 The original image and rotated image will be displayed in new windows.